pingcap/docs-cn/mysql-compatibility.md

 ### Auto-increment ID

-+ In TiDB, auto-incremental columns are globally unique.
-They are incremental on a single TiDB server, but *not* necessarily incremental among multiple TiDB servers or allocated sequentially.
++ In TiDB, the values (IDs) of an auto-incremental column are globally unique.
+They are incremental on a single TiDB server.
+If you want the IDs to be incremental among multiple TiDB servers, you can use the [`AUTO_INCREMENT` MySQL compatibility mode](/auto-increment.md#mysql-compatibility-mode).
+But the IDs are not necessarily allocated sequentially.
 It is recommended that you do not mix default values and custom values.
 Otherwise, you might encounter the `Duplicated Error` error message.

 + You can use the `tidb_allow_remove_auto_inc` system variable to allow or forbid removing the `AUTO_INCREMENT` column attribute.
 The syntax of removing the column attribute is `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE`.